Variation (Crossover/Mutation)#

 • ss – The search space for the variation operator.

-std::optional<Individual<T>> cross(const Individual<T> &mom, const Individual<T> &dad)#
+std::tuple<std::optional<Individual<T>>, VectorXf> cross(const Individual<T> &mom, const Individual<T> &dad)#

-Performs crossover operation on two individuals.
+Performs croearch_spaceover operation on two individuals.

 Stochastically swaps subtrees between root and other, returning a new program.